top of page

 This lesson combines theoretical knowledge about tools and equipment with practical demonstrations on proper cleaning, arrangement, and preparation of service stations.
 You will also learn the correct hygiene and safety measures required in food service.

-Once you’re done, answer the 5 multiple-choice questions below to check what you already know about the topic.
-Click Start when you’re ready!
+After completing the word search, answer the five (5) multiple-choice questions below to assess what you already know about the lesson.

 Great job on the pretest!
 Before we dive into the full lesson, let’s go over some key technical terms you’ll need to know.
 These definitions will help you understand the tools, equipment, and procedures used in food and beverage service.